EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Hooked.md

 - *Perhaps more startling, fully one-third of Americans say they would rather give up sex than lose their cell phones.*

-- *A 2011 university study suggested people check their phones 34 times per day.\[iii\] However, industry insiders believe that number is closer to an astounding 150 daily sessions.*
+- *A 2011 university study suggested people check their phones 34 times per day.
+However, industry insiders believe that number is closer to an astounding 150 daily sessions.*

 - *Trigger is the actuator of behavior — the spark plug in the engine.
 Triggers come in two types: external and internal.*